What Services Will A PEO Provide?

 Human Resources Assistance

-- The human resource professionals at the PEO offer consulting in sexual harassment, discrimination, Family Medical Leave Act (FMLA), and hiring and firing practices
+- The human resource professionals at the PEO offer consulting in sexual harassment, discrimination, Family Medical Leave Act (FMLA), and hiring and firing practices.

-- Provides employee training for new positions
+- A PEO can also provides employee training for new positions.

 Overcome Employee Benefits Challenges

 Your PEO will seek out cost-effective benefits plans for your organization.
 By pooling employees from many different organizations into one group, the PEO is able to spread medical claims over a larger premium base.
 The bottom line is that your business will get lower rates, smaller annual rate increases compared to smaller businesses.

 - PEOs typically offer the following benefit plans:

 - Section 125

 - COBRA compliance

 Because a PEO can help you get lower rates on your employee benefits, they can actually help reduce your turnover rate.
 Your employees will get better and less expensive benefits because a PEO is able to offer this.
 Since PEOs get group rates, they can offer your employees health benefits with premiums up to 15 percent less than the average.
 Which helps your employees become more satisfied.